EricSDavis/MOPS/README.md

 ## Calling loops with SIP

 A second round of sequencing was conducted to improve power to detect differenetial loops.
+Additionally, 3 additional bioreps were conducted in the RAD21 cell lines (reps 3, 4, and 5 for control and degron).
 The following commands were run on UNC longleaf to call loop from biorep-combined Hi-C files with SIP:

 ```{bash}